nvngroup/pitu/README_backup.md

 ### Sending Messages with Link Previews

 1. By default, wa does not have link generation when sent from the web
-2. Baileys has a function to generate the content for these link previews
+2. Pitu has a function to generate the content for these link previews
 3. To enable this function's usage, add `link-preview-js` as a dependency to your project with `yarn add link-preview-js`
 4. Send a link: